erratik/datawhore-2016/README.md

 ## what's in my box?
 (not that box. pervert.)

-Tracking all my social network data in one place, with node.js, express, angular and mongoose (hosted on mogolabs).
+Tracking all my social network data in one place, with node.js, express, angular and mongoose (hosted on mongolabs).
+Running with gulp and bower
+CSS framework: Semantic UI using LESS